ec-coding/ec-coding/README.md

   </a>
 </p>

+I am a software developer with extensive focus in HTML, CSS, JavaScript, React, and Node.js.
+With my background as a former teacher, I am able to analyze and deconstruct problems by seeing them all as learning opportunities to grow from.
+My interest in web development aligns closely with my former profession because I find great artistry in finding new ways to help educate both myself and my peers on complex subjects.

+Outside of my profession, you can usually catch me reading, watching films, or just enjoying the company of close friends.
+Feel free to reach out with any questions!

 <!---
 Zolere/Zolere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.